Flank/mirror-goog-studio-main/zipflinger/README.md

 +------------------------------------+
 ```

+Design choice discussion:

+In order to avoid creating holes when editing an archive, zipflinger mandates to submit all delete
+operations first and then submit add operations.
+A "deferred add" mechanism was initially used where
+delete operations were carried immediately but additions were deferred until the archive was closed.
+This approach was ultimately abandoned since it increased the memory footprint significantly when
+BytesSource were involved.

 ## ZipArchive
 ZipArchive is the interface to the users of the library.
 This is where an archive is created and/or
 modified.
 Typically an user will provide the path to an archive and request operations such as